ctfpilot/ctfd-manager/README.md

-# CTF Pilot's Template Repository
+# CTF Pilot's CTFd Manager

-## Template information

-This repository, is a template repository for open-source projects within CTF Pilot.

-It provices a EUPL-1.2 License, release system and other standard files.

-Please remove this section, and replace with relevant information.
-Replace `<repository-name>` with the repository name in `.github/workflows/cla-assistant.yml`and `.github/workflows/release.yml`.
+CTF Pilot's CTFd Manager is a management API and orhestration tool for the CTFd.

+The tool contains a management API that allows for programmatic management of CTFd content, and a Kubernetes listener, that allows for continued deployment of CTFd content.

 ## Contributing